Tesyl-sro/ebay_authd/README.md

 The UNIX socket is created in `/tmp/ebay_authd.sock`.

 ### Notes
-1. This program cannot be used as a service, as the start command requires manual authentication.
+This program cannot be used as a service, as the start command requires manual authentication.

+### Compatibility
+- [x] Linux
+- [x] macOS
+- [ ] Windows

 ### Usage:
 ```